EvernodeXRPL/ev-devkit/README.md

 ### Supports cross platform
 This is a npm global package which supports both Linux and Windows
 1. Install [prerequisites](#prerequisites).
-2. Run the following command to install hpdevkit on your machine.
+2. Run the following command to install evdevkit on your machine.
     ```
     npm i -g evdevkit
     ```